-With automated and inclusive on-demand mobility services, people with reduced mobility will have a new source of affordable and easy-to-use mobility providing them with better access to city centres as well as more remote locations.
-Automated driving allows people to stay mobile for longer and allows for greater participation in social life.
-Globally, the population in cities will continue to grow in the coming years - and with it the need for transport.
+With automated on-demand mobility services, people with reduced mobility will have a new source of mobility and better access to city centers and remote locations.
+Automated driving allows people to stay mobile for longer and greater participation in their social life.
+The population in cities will continue to grow in the coming years - and with it the need for transport.
 With fully automated and driverless vehicles this gap can be closed.
 This will not remove the existing mobility offers (taxis, public transportation, etc.) in cities, but will complement them in an efficient way.